 How you can help at school

-The hints and tips below aim to make this as easy as possible for you.
+The hints and tips below aim to make engaging with students and schools as easy as possible for you >

 The school that has invited you should provide clear location and timing information - including where to park and who to report to.
 Typically, you will sign in at the reception desk.
 A DBS check is not required for activities such as assemblies and mock interviews.